 A further (fourth) tranche of the grant will cover the period from February to April.
 The government will set out further details, including the level of that grant, in due course.

 Full details on eligibility and the claims process will be published on GOV.UK around 23 November.

-Whilst practitioners may not have been directly involved in making the SEISS claims for their clients, they should communicate details about the repayment portal as soon as possible to their self-employed clients.
+In the meantime, while practitioners will not be directly involved in making the SEISS claims for their clients, they should communicate details about the availability of further grants to their self-employed clients as soon as possible.